vsery/VsAdmin/README.md

 git push -u origin master
 ```

-…or import code from another repository
+git…or import code from another repository
 You can initialize this repository with code from a Subversion, Mercurial, or TFS project.